Explore other offices & services

 The Coordinator of the Faculty Development Program is responsible for initiating and scheduling an array of faculty development activities.

 I. C. 2.
-Office of Student Development
+Division of Student Development

 The Dean of Students, who is also Vice President for Student Development, is responsible for student life outside the classroom.

-The Dean of Students directs the Office of Student Development which is responsible for residential life, health services, counseling services, career development, international student advising, students of color advising, social programming, women/gender support, gay/lesbian/bisexual/transgender support, learning support services, student governance, judicial matters, new student orientation, the Educational Development Program (EDP), and student activities (not including intercollegiate athletics, music and/or theatrical presentations).
+The Dean of Students directs the Division of Student Development which is responsible for residential life, health services, counseling services, career development, international student advising, students of color advising, social programming, women/gender support, gay/lesbian/bisexual/transgender support, learning support services, student governance, judicial matters, new student orientation, the Educational Development Program (EDP), and student activities (not including intercollegiate athletics, music and/or theatrical presentations).
 The Dean of Students and members of his/her staff collaborate with various administrative officers in the execution of these duties.
 The Dean of Students chairs the Student Life Committee and serves on the Executive Committee, the Academic Standing Committee, and the Admission, Retention, and Placement Committee.

 The Assistant or Associate Dean of Students assists the Dean of Students with student issues on a day-to-day basis, oversees the adjudication process in student judicial matters, coordinates new student orientation, and is responsible for the assemblage of information for the Knox College Student Handbook.